Slider0007/AI-on-the-edge-device/docs/Installation/DeviceReadme/freenove-esp32s3-n8r8.md

 ### Firmware Update via OTA (Over-the-Air)

-- ⚠️ This feature is available **only after initial setup** and when the WebUI is accessible.
+- ⚠️ This feature is available **only after initial setup** and when the WebUI is accessible
 - ✅ The device (MCU + SD card content) will be updated automatically
 - ✅ Existing configuration will remain untouched